-The symbol indicates that a main station also broadcasts additional substations.
-The station name of the main station ends in HD1.
-The station names of the substations end in HD2, HD3, etc.
+- ☐ The symbol indicates that a main station also broadcasts additional substations.
+The station name of the main station ends with HD1.
+Station names of the secondary stations end with HD2, HD3, etc.

 - 1. Select the desired station.

 - 2. Press the MINI joystick.

 - 3. Select the substation.

 When reception is poor, the substation is muted for several seconds.
-If reception is interrupted for an extended period, the radio switches back to the main station.